stellar/stellar-demo-wallet/README.md

 tool, make sure to create a new account and fund it with the minimum assets required.

+Note, that dy default base fee is 100 stroops.
+That may not be enough for mainnet application, and base fee can be changed via `REACT_APP_BASE_FEE` environment variable

 ## Getting A Test Account Up and Running

 You can use the demo wallet to interact with the following anchor services: